jamesnolanverran/dmap/readme.md

     if (deleted_index != DMAP_EMPTY) {
         printf("Deleted key_2, data index: %zu\n", deleted_index);
         // Mark the deleted entry as invalid for safe iteration
-        // If we intend to iterate over the data array directly, we need to indicate that deleted data is invalid.
         // Here, we use -1 to represent an invalid state. my_dmap[deleted_index] = -1;
     }